What is feline infectious peritonitis (FIP)?

 What blood tests are available to detect FIP?

-FIP testing is somewhat problematic.
-Although FIP is caused by a mutated strain of coronavirus, exposure to any strain of feline coronavirus will result in the induction of an immune response and the production of antibodies.
+As mentioned, FIP testing is somewhat problematic.
+Although FIP is caused by a mutated strain of coronavirus, exposure to any strain of feline coronavirus will result in an immune response and the production of antibodies, therefore resulitng in a positive blood test.
 There is currently no blood test that will distinguish between antibodies produced against a non-FIP strain of coronavirus, and a FIP-causing strain of coronavirus.

 To complicate the diagnosis even further, a negative blood test for coronavirus antibodies does not entirely rule out the possibility of FIP infection in a sick cat, because detectable antibody concentrations may be reduced in animals with the terminal form of FIP.